frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 🎯 **Goal** | Proactive alerts and predictive analytics |
 | ☁️ **Cloud** | Multi-cloud (GCP + AWS) |

+### 💬 My Experience (How I'd explain it in an interview)

+> *"This project was about moving from reactive to proactive monitoring.
+The social media team was manually checking Brandwatch and Sprout Social dashboards throughout the day, trying to catch issues before they blew up.
+They'd often miss things until a crisis was already happening.*
+>
+> *I built alerting integrations that connected directly to the Brandwatch and Sprout Social APIs.
+Cloud Functions on GCP and Lambda on AWS polled for new data every few minutes and ran analysis.
+For keyword monitoring, I set up alerts when mention volume exceeded statistical thresholds — not just absolute numbers, but relative to historical patterns.
+So if a brand usually gets 100 mentions per hour but suddenly spikes to 500, that triggers an alert even if 500 isn't 'high' in absolute terms.*
+>
+> *Sentiment tracking was similar.
+I used the built-in sentiment analysis from these platforms plus custom models for more nuanced detection — things like sarcasm or brand-specific context that generic sentiment analyzers miss.
+Spam detection was rule-based for obvious patterns plus ML classifiers trained on historical labeled data.*
+>
+> *But the really interesting part was the predictive systems.
+Using Vertex AI and AutoML, I built models that could forecast campaign performance.
+The model took in historical campaign data — creative features, audience targeting, budget, timing — and predicted likely outcomes.
+Marketing could simulate different scenarios before committing budget.*
+>
+> *I also built predictive alerts.
+Instead of waiting for CTR to drop, the system would alert when leading indicators suggested a drop was coming.
+For example, impression share declining often precedes CTR drops, so we'd catch issues earlier in the funnel.*
+>
+> *Everything was orchestrated with Airflow and triggered via Cloud Functions.
+The ETL pipelines ran on Cloud Build with GitHub Actions for CI/CD.
+I also spent time mentoring other engineers on these patterns — how to think about alerting thresholds, how to avoid alert fatigue, how to build predictive features into their pipelines."*

 ### 🔧 Alerting Integration

 | Platform | Monitoring Type |